kct2020/goutpal-com-skeleventy/site/blog/what-is-best-for-gout/index.md

 I regularly review the most popular topics on GoutPal.
 And a perennial favorite is "What is the best alcohol for gout".
 In fact, it is one of many related questions.
 Where gout sufferers ask for the best of a huge range of gout topics.
 So I've included the most asked questions below.

 Before I review any of those topics, I have to explain the mistaken thinking behind these 'best for gout' questions.
-Because gout sufferers believe there is a 'gold standard' that applies to treatment, diet, and other aspects of uric acid management.
+Because many gout sufferers wrongly believe that there is a 'gold standard' which applies to treatment, diet, and other aspects of uric acid management.
 So let me explain why that is a mistake.

 <h2 id="gold">What is a Gold Standard?</h2>